leanswift/leanswift.github.io/Customerportal/src/pages/customer-portal/22.4.0/usermanual-customerportal-user.md

 <kbd><img alt="ExternalCustomerMail" src="../../../images/customer-portal/front-end-user/22.4.0/ExternalCustomerMail.png"></kbd>
 </kbd>

-- The link in the email directs the user to the password creation screen, where they can create a new password in accordance with the [password policy](https://leanswift.github.io/Customerportal/src/pages/customer-portal/22.4.0/registration-user-guide.html#Password_Policy).
+- The link in the email directs the user to the password creation screen, where they can create a new password in accordance with the password policy

 <kbd>
 <kbd><img alt="SetNewPassword" src="../../../images/customer-portal/front-end-user/22.4.0/SetNewPassword.png"></kbd>